Get Back to Life with the Less Invasive Therapy for Severe Aortic Stenosis

 - Transaortic Approach: Through an incision in the upper chest.

-Your TAVR Doctor will request several tests to determine the best treatment for you and to evaluate if you are an ideal TAVR candidate.
+Your TAVR Doctor will request several tests to determine if TAVR is the best treatment for you.
 To find a doctor who can evaluate you for TAVR, use our Find a TAVR Hospital tool to find one near you.
 Once in the care of a specialized TAVR Doctor, they can provide you with the resources and support to take control of your severe aortic stenosis.